 To balance out the sweetness of the chocolate, though, she likes a sprinkle of coarse sea salt on top.
 Crucial to this is the use of unsalted butter, not salted—and don’t even talk to her about subbing in margarine.
 “Real, unsalted butter is important,” she says.
 “It allows you to control the level of salt in your cookie when you sprinkle it on top at the end, achieving that perfect sweet and salty balance.”

 Another crucial cookie factor: texture.
 “I want my chocolate chip cookie to be very lightly crispy and golden on the edges, but soft and slightly doughy on the inside,” says Michelle.
 Her secret to getting this result?
 Chilling the dough before baking.
 Not only does this allow them to achieve that coveted gooey center and crisp outside, you can make the dough a few hours or days in advance.
 Form the dough into balls, place them on your baking sheet, and freeze; then, when the craving hits, simply bring the dough to room temperature and pop them in the oven.
 Freshly baked cookies, any time you want them?
 Yes, please.

 At the end of the day, there’s is one recipe that checks all of Michelle’s boxes for cookie criteria, and we’re letting you in on the secret.
 The New York Times recipe checks all the boxes.
 Note that it uses a combination of cake flour and bread flour, which helps the cookies attain ideal chewiness.
 Chock full of mouthwatering chocolate disks and garnished with flaky sea salt, once you’ve tried this recipe, you won’t be able to bake anything else.

-Did you know that Plated also offers dessert?
-Try it out!Get 50% off your first week of Plated
+Did you know Plated also offers dessert?
+Try it today!Get 25% off your first four weeks of Plated!